 Bigger parties

 If a big party isn’t within your budget but you still want your child to celebrate with all of their classmates, you can ask their teacher if your kid can bring a small birthday treat to class.
-Think doughnuts, cupcakes or homemade brownies – this way the whole class will feel included in the celebration.
+Think doughnuts, cupcakes or homemade brownies – this way the whole class will feel included in the celebration (just be sure to check with the school first as there may well be rules in place for this kind of thing).

 Alternatively, if the birth dates coincide, you can share the party with another classmate.
 Just don’t fall into the trap of automatically doing this every year.